-As of December 31, 2017, we employed 276 people, including 136 full-time, and 11 part-time employees, along with 129 contractors.
-Of this total, the Company has 126 full-time and 10 part-time employees within the U.S., with 98 located in Orlando, Florida, 33 in Yankton, South Dakota, and five within its subsidiary PTF in Wakefield, Massachusetts.
-The Company has two full-time and one part-time employee in Hong Kong, and eight full-time employees and 129 contractors in Noida, India.
+As of December 31, 2018, we employed 308 people, including 146 full-time, and 16 part-time employees, along with 146 contractors.
+Of this total, the Company has 136 full-time, 15 part-time, and one contract employee within the U.S., with 107 located in Orlando, Florida, 40 in Yankton, South Dakota, and five within its subsidiary PTF in Wakefield, Massachusetts.
+The Company has two full-time and one part-time employee in Hong Kong, and eight full-time employees and 145 contractors in Noida, India.
 None of the Company's employees are represented by a labor union and the Company considers its relationships with employees to be good.

-As an engineering-centric company, nearly 20% of our workforce consists of degreed-engineers offering their expertise to product design and process development.
+As an engineering-centric company, nearly 20% of our workforce consists of degreed engineers offering their expertise to product design and process development.